b-tao/X-Ray_Bone_Classifier/README.md

 # X-Ray-Bone-Classifier

 ## Summary
-This project's goal was to create a Convolutional Neural Network that could predict whether an X-ray Image showed a Fractured or UnFractured Bone.
+This project creates a model architecture for a Convolutional Neural Network that could predict whether an X-ray Image showed a Fractured or UnFractured Bone.
+Training accuracy of 99% & 98% and Validation accuracy of 74.2% & 77.8% were obtained respectively from the 2 models generated.

 ## Dataset
 The Dataset was provided off VUPPALA ADITHYA SAIRAM on Kaggle (https://www.kaggle.com/datasets/vuppalaadithyasairam/bone-fracture-detection-using-xrays).
 Data was already split into Training and Validation set, with each one containing a roughly equal number of fractured and nonfractured X-ray images.
 Within each folder, there are a series of images along with their variants rotated in the third dimension.
-Images are in 224 x 224 size with each holding rgb channels.
+Images are 224 by 224 pixels in size.

 ## Methodology